kubernetes-retired/kubefed/docs/development.md

 1. a label update is reflected in the objects stored in the target clusters.
 1. a placement update for the object is reflected in the target clusters.
+1. optionally if `RawResourceStatusCollection` feature is enabled, tests check the value of the `remoteStatus` field of federated resources.
 1. deleted resources are removed from the target clusters.

 The read operation is implicit.